CompGenomeLab/boquila/README.md

 FLAGS:
-        --fasta         Change input and output format to FASTA --inseqFasta    Change the input sequencing format to FASTA -h, --help          Prints help information
+        --fasta         Change input and output format to FASTA -h, --help          Print help information
-    -V, --version       Prints version information
+        --inseqFasta    Change the input sequencing format to FASTA -V, --version       Print version information

 OPTIONS:
-        --inseq <FILE>      Input sequencing reads to be used instead of reference genome --kmer <INT>        Kmer size to be used while calculating frequency [default: 1] --bed <FILE>        File name in which the simulated reads will be saved in BED format --ref <FILE>        Reference FASTA
+        --bed <FILE>        File name in which the simulated reads will be saved in BED format --inseq <FILE>      Input sequencing reads to be used instead of reference genome --kmer <INT>        Kmer size to be used while calculating frequency [default: 1] --ref <FILE>        Reference FASTA
         --regions <FILE>    RON formatted file containing genomic regions that generated reads will be selected from
         --seed <INT>        Random number seed.
 If not provided system's default source of entropy will be used instead.
+        --sens <INT>        Sensitivity of selected reads.
+                            If some positions are predominated by specific nucleotides, increasing this value can make simulated reads more similar to input reads.
+                            However runtime will also increase linearly. [default: 2] [possible
+                            values: 1, 2, 3, 4, 5]
 ```

 Generated reads will be written to stdout in FASTA or FASTQ format.